vmelnychuk/kb/README.md

-# kb
+# Personal Knowledge Base
-Personal Knowledge Base
+This is personal knowledge base